310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Chiaki %}
 Yep!
 No problems whatsoever!
-Actually, I’d already recovered a few days ago, but the doctor insisted that I rest, and refrain from making physical contact with anyone.
+Actually, I’d already recovered a few days ago!

+But the doctor insisted that I rest, and refrain from making physical contact with anyone.

 There was an infectious disease going around in my area, so they were worried I might have been infected too.[^1]

 That’s why I had to be somewhere far from anyone, so I wouldn't spread it to any of you guys.

-But then, they did another check up for me and absolutely confirmed I have no symptoms of the disease, so don't worry!
+But then, they did another check up for me and confirmed I have no symptoms of the disease whatsoever, so don't worry!
 I've completely recovered!
 Sorry for leaving you all alone!
 {% endbubble %}

 {% bubble Midori %}
 No, it would've been way more bothersome if you came over while you were feeling sick…

-Anyway, I get why *you* weren’t around, but why didn't Shinkai-senpai show up?
+Anyway, I get why *you* weren’t around, but why didn't Shinkai-senpai show up…?
 {% endbubble %}

 {% bubble Kanata v2 %}
 ufufu~ i am sorry, was it lonely?

-you see, chiaki kept trying to come and see you three, no matter how many times people told him not to go…
+you see, chiaki kept trying to come and see you [three], no matter how many times people told him [not] to go…

-so i had no choice but to abduct and confine him.
+so i had no choice but to [abduct] and [confine] him.
 {% endbubble %}

 {% bubble Tetora %}